Herren von Graben

-Herren von Graben, also named von (dem) Graben, vom Graben, Grabner, Grabner zu Rosenburg, Graben zu Kornberg, Graben zu Sommeregg, Graben von (zum) Stein, and ab dem Graben was the name of an old Austrian noble family.
+Herren von Graben, also named von (dem) Graben, vom Graben, Grabner, Grabner zu Rosenburg, Graben zu Kornberg, Graben zu Sommeregg, Graben von (zum) Stein, and ab dem Graben was the name of an old (Uradel) Austrian noble family.

 History

 Originally from Carniola, an apparent (or illegitimate) branch of the House of Meinhardin, the family spread in neighboring countries.
 The earliest known members of the Graben family, Konrad and his brother Grimoald von Graben, lived around 1170.

 During the middle ages family went on to rule some Carinthian, Lower Austrian, Tyrolian, East Tyrols, Styrian, Gorizian and modern Italian districts as Burggrafen (a sort of viscount) and Herren (lords) from the early Middle Ages until the 16th-17th centuries.
-The last member was Felix Jakob von Graben who lives in Tyrol; the family died out in 1776 or 1780.
+The last member was Felix Jakob von Graben zum Stein who lives in Tyrol († 1776 / 1781).

 Coat of arms

 There are three forms of representation of the gender coat of arms, Von Graben, which have their connection to one another through the established family genealogy.
 Originally, the family carried the coat of arms with the blue oblique beam to silver.
 From 1328 (until 1556/1564), the Von Graben family of the Kornberg line bore the coat of arms with the shovel (silver shovel on red).
 However, the derived line Von Graben zu Sommeregg (Andreas von Graben, d.
 1463) adopted the oblique beam coat of arms (red, divided by blue and silver) at the time when it was converted into Ortenburger services came.
 A distinction is made between the family coat of arms with the blue diagonal left bar on silver (also variant with diagonal right bar), the silver shovel on red coat of arms and the coat of arms split from red, and divided three times by blue and silver (or black).